RISE-Remote-Intranet-School-Environment/RISE-student-help/readme.md

 ## Installation

-### Windows
-- make sur to have wamp installed (or a mysql server)
-- install the java jdk
-- you may need to install mysql connectorJ and add it to your PATH ( System(Control Panel) => Advanced system settings => Environment Variables => New System Variable => [value of the PATH])

-### Linux
-- install mysql
-- - you may want to install phpmyadmin
-- install java jdk
-- install mysql java connector
+"Explain the installation with Docker"

-### common
+### Launching
-- Copy the repo
-- Create a database:
-- - Name : `ms_studenthelp`
-- - Import : `ms_studenthelp.sql`

-- Create a mysql user named `dummy` with password `1234` , grant him data acces on `ms_studenthelp`
+"Explain how to launch the service with Docker"

 ## API

 Our OpenAPI schema is in [`schema.yaml`](schema.yaml).
-It also has a generated doc available at https://beta.bachelay.eu/ms-studentHelp
+It also has a generated doc available at this link [API online documentation](https://beta.bachelay.eu/ms-studentHelp)

 ## Database